 Default Unknown IEP

-This IEP is designed to be the most restrictive as possible, as it is only used when Implementations know that an IEP was applied, but are unable to find out what it was, and no longer have a cached copy of the IEP, and are unable to contact the Provider of the threat intelligence to provide guidance as to which IEP should be applied.
+This IEP is designed to be the most restrictive as possible, as it is only used when Implementations know that an IEP was applied, but are unable to find out what it was, and no longer have a cached copy of the IEP, and are unable to contact the Provider of the information to provide guidance as to which IEP should be applied.

-In this case the IEP Framework applies a default restrictive policy to the threat intelligence to ensure that it cannot be shared to any other entity other than the Recipient.
+In this case the IEP Framework applies a default restrictive policy to the information to ensure that it cannot be shared to any other entity other than the Recipient.

 The Default Unknown IEP is below: